wmeijer221/ebse/README.md

 ### Step 4) Matching SATDs with SonarQube Issues
-TODO: This script was temporary and will be removed.
-Instead, the matching is done using the pipeline in the ``scripts/issue_satd_matching/pipeline/`` folder.
-Instructions need to be added once codebase is polished.
 - navigate to the ``issue_satd_matching/pipeline`` folder.
 - open ``pipeline.py`` in an IDE or text editor.
 - change ``REPO_NAME`` to the desired GitHub Apache repository name (repo from ``Apache/repo``).